Paul McGrath (footballer): Post-professional football life

-McGrath suffers from alcoholism, and missed occasional matches as a result.
+McGrath suffers from alcoholism and missed occasional matches as a result.
 In an interview with FourFourTwo, he admitted to playing football while still under the influence of alcohol; additionally, his recurrent knee problems resulted in him undergoing a total of eight operations during his career.
 McGrath's autobiography, Back from the Brink, co-written with journalist Vincent Hogan, was the inaugural winner of the William Hill Irish Sports Book of the Year (2006).

 Upon retiring, he settled in Monageer, County Wexford.
 In 2004, one year after being taken to court, charged with a breach of the peace, McGrath returned to the football world after five years, moving to Waterford United in Ireland as director of football.

 In 2011, McGrath recorded a cover version of the Gerry Goffin and Carole King song "Goin' Back".
 He followed that single up with an 11 track album released in 2011 with profits going to his two designated charities the Acquired Brain Injury Foundation and the Cystic Fibrosis Foundation of Ireland.

 On 29 June 2013, McGrath was arrested over an alleged public order offence at a hotel in County Offaly.
 He was bailed and appeared at Tullamore district court on 17 July.

+Personal life

+Paul's half-sister Okune McGrath died in March 1994 due to complications stemming from a lifelong rare blood disorder.
+Their mother Betty McGrath-Lowth died 4 September 2020, aged 83.

+As a result of the trauma of his early life and his subsequent alcoholism, McGrath has openly discussed through his autobiography and through interviews that he suffered at least four major suicide attempts in his life.
+One attempt came in November 1989 after Manchester United sold him to Aston Villa.
+McGrath would return to play for Aston Villa on 5 November 1989, in a 6–2 victory over Everton, but during the game had to hide wounds to his wrists using wristbands.

+Until he got his drinking under control in the 2010s, the precariousness of McGrath's long-term mental health impacted his family life; McGrath has been divorced twice.
+In 2019, McGrath claimed to have been roughly functional since 2014, although admitted to still occasionally consuming alcohol.

+McGrath is the father of five sons and a daughter, and, as of 2019, has five grandchildren.